KenKundert/inform/README.rst

         >>> conjoin(['a', 'b', 'c'], conj=' or ')
         'a, b or c'

-cull(collection, [remove]):
-    Strips items from a list that have a particular value.
-By default, it strips a list of values that would be False when cast to a boolean (0, False, None, '', (), [], etc.).
-A particular value may be specified using the 'remove' as a keyword argument.
-The value of remove may be a collection, in which case any value in the collection is removed, or it may be a function, in which case it takes a single item as an argument and returns *True* if that item should be removed from the list.

-join(\*args, \**kwargs):
+cull:
+    Strips items from a collection that have a particular value.

+join:
     Combines the arguments in a manner very similar to an informant and returns the result as a string.
-Uses the *sep*, *template* and *wrap* keyword arguments to combine the arguments.

-fmt(msg, \*args, \**kwargs):
+fmt:
     Similar to ''.format(), but it can pull arguments from the local scope.

-render(obj, sort=None, level=0, tab='    '):
+render:
     Recursively convert an object to a string with reasonable formatting.
 Has built in support for the base Python types (None, bool, int, float, str, set, tuple, list, and dict).
 If you confine yourself to these types, the output of render() can be read by the Python interpreter.
 Other types are converted to string with repr().
-The dictionary keys and set values are sorted if sort is True.
-Sometimes this is not possible because the values are not comparable, in which case render reverts to the natural order.

-plural(count, singular_form, plural_form = *None*):
+plural:
     Produces either the singular or plural form of a word based on a count.
-    The count may be an integer, or an iterable, in which case its length is used.
-If the plural form is not give, the singular form is used with an 's' added to the end.

-full_stop(string):
+full_stop:
     Adds a period to the end of the string if needed (if the last character is not a period, question mark or exclamation mark).
-It applies str() to its argument, so it is generally a suitable replacement for str in str(exception) when trying extract an error message from an exception.

-columns(array, pagewidth=79, alignment='<', leader='    ')
+columns:
     Distribute array over enough columns to fill the screen.

-os_error(exception):
+os_error:
     Generates clean messages for operating system errors.

-is_str(obj):
+is_str:
     Returns *True* if its argument is a string-like object.

-is_iterable(obj):
+is_iterable:
     Returns *True* if its argument is iterable.

-is_collection(obj):
+is_collection:
     Returns *True* if its argument is iterable but is not a string.

 For example: